-Chocolate Cupcakes needs no introduction.
+Chocolate Cupcakes need no introduction.
 We all love to eat anything with chocolate, and these cupcakes are no exception.
 The eggless chocolate cupcakes are soft, spongy, and highly delicious.

-This chocolate cupcakes recipe is easy to fix.
+This chocolate cupcake recipe is easy to fix.
 You can include them on the menu for your next party or treat yourself to these chocolatey delights.

 Variations of Chocolate Cupcake